astronomer/docs/learn/custom-xcom-backends-tutorial.md

 - Needing more storage space for XCom than the metadata database can offer.
 - Running a production environment where you require custom retention, deletion, and backup policies for XComs.
 With a custom XCom backend, you don't need to worry about periodically cleaning up the metadata database.
 - Utilizing custom serialization and deserialization methods.
-By default, Airflow uses JSON serialization, which limits the types of data you can pass through XComs.
+By default, Airflow uses JSON serialization and Airflow 2.6 added support for `pyarrow` serialization of pandas DataFrames.
+This limits the types of data you can pass through XComs.
 You can serialize other types of data using [pickling](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#enable-xcom-pickling), however this method is not suitable for production due to [security issues](https://docs.python.org/3/library/pickle.html).
 A custom XCom backend allows you to implement your own serialization and deserialization methods that are suitable for production workflows.
 - Accessing XCom without accessing the metadata database.

 After you complete this tutorial, you'll be able to:

 - Create a custom XCom backend using cloud-based or local object storage.
 - Use JSON serialization and deserialization in a custom XCom backend.
-- Add custom logic to the serialization and deserialization methods to store Pandas dataframes as CSVs in your custom XCom backend.
+- Add custom logic to the serialization and deserialization methods to store pandas DataFrames as CSVs in your custom XCom backend.
 - Explain best practices of using custom XCom backends.
 - Explain the possibility of customizing other BaseXCom methods for extended functionality.